 The Accelerator is being delivered as a remote mentoring programme.

-- work on a data science project, chosen by you, over three months
+- work on a data science or data visualisation project, chosen by you, over three months

 - commit to spending one day a week on your project, which forms your protected time (an important benefit of the programme)

-- be assigned a dedicated mentor (an experienced data scientist) for the duration of your project.
+- be assigned a mentor with experience in data science or data visualisation for the duration of your project.
 You will agree your project schedule with them and benefit from peer support from other participants in your cohort